-This section introduces the target structure(s) in an authentic context, such as a website or short article.
+This section introduces the target structure(s) in an authentic context, such as an article.
 A Notice activity draws students' attention to the form or function of the target structures in the text.
 The following strategies can be used with this section.